-Post four of thirteen, in section About Awakening
+Post four of fourteen, in section About Awakening

-Awakening is the process of opening to more of your inner world and the outer world in a direct way.
+Awakening is the process of opening to more of your individual experience and the Universal experience in a direct way.

-Lots of experience is opaque, exists in the subconscious, is locked away in shadows or is beyond what you can imagine from your current paradigm and unless you actively awaken the different parts of your being through a range of approaches, then you will have a limited idea of what reality is or can be.
+Lots of experience is opaque, exists in the subconscious, is locked away in shadows, or is beyond what you can imagine from your current paradigm, and unless you actively awaken the different parts of being through a range of approaches, then you will have a limited idea of what reality is or can be.

 Even within this model, there are a number of different ways to understand the process of awakening and the different outcomes that can occur from contemplative practice.